greatsghomelab/greatsghomelab.github.io/_drafts/building-the-homelab-with-infrastructure-as-code.md

 ## Architecture of Ansible Semaphore

+- Ansible semaphore UI container
+- Ansible sempahore runner
+- All your infrastructure inventory identified as code

 ## Building the Ansible Semaphore UI infrastructure

 ## Managing the inventory and assets using Ansible Semaphore